 Pocket Screws 101

 Imagine a woodscrew driven into the back face of a simple joint at a shallow angle, connecting the two pieces of wood.
 This is what pocket joinery is all about.
-Here’s how it works:
+Here’s how it works in more detail:

 - Predrill an angled hole for each screw using a special jig.

 - Bring the parts together under a clamp that aligns them.

 - Drive the pocket screws home with an electric drill.